AfnanCSE98/Nginx-Load-Balancer-of-express-JS-App/README.md

 }
 ```

-we've to create a server which listens on port 80 and when gets `/tronal_dump` , it proxy passes the request to `http://expressweb/`.To define `expressweb` we create an upstream and mention our servers.
+we've to create a server which listens on port 80 and say, for example, when gets `/tronal_dump` , it proxy passes the request to `http://expressweb/`.To define `expressweb` we create an upstream service and mention our servers.
 ```
 upstream expressweb {